View Categories

 Achievements

-• Growth of the agriculture sector – average spending on agriculture and allied sector was around 23-25 percent of plan outlay in each FYP.
-Multipurpose projects such as Damodar valley, Bhakra Nangal also brought prospects for agriculture The Green revolution was also brought in.
+• Growth of the Agriculture Sector: average spending on agriculture and allied sector was around 23–25 percent of the plan outlay in each FYP.
+Multipurpose projects such as the Damodar Valley and Bhakra Nangal brought prospects for agriculture, paving the way for initiatives like the Green Revolution.

 • Development of heavy capital goods industry base.